Office of the Dean

 “Making patients the center of everything we do at Weill Cornell is our ultimate goal, driving us to deliver the best patient care and novel therapeutics and discover better ways to fight human disease.”

-Everyday as Dean, I continue to discover the greatness that is Weill Cornell Medical College.
-From our classrooms to our research laboratories I experience the remarkable energy and camaraderie that underpin a culture of collaboration and achievement at our institution.
+Everyday as Dean, I continue to discover the greatness that is Weill Cornell Medicine.
+From our classrooms to our research laboratories, I experience the remarkable energy and camaraderie that underpin a culture of collaboration and achievement at our institution.

 More than 1,000 medical, graduate, and MD-PhD students at Weill Cornell train alongside our world-class physicians who provide comprehensive patient care in affiliation with NewYork-Presbyterian Hospital, one of the top-ranked hospitals in the country.

 Making patients the center of everything we do at Weill Cornell is our ultimate goal, driving us to deliver the best patient care and novel therapeutics and discover better ways to fight human disease.
-Critical to continuing to develop these new treatments is the ability of our clinicians, translational researchers, and basic scientists to meld ideas and share discoveries.
-Our interdisciplinary model is the future of biomedicine and we are transforming the way that medical research is conducted.
+Critical to continuing to develop these new treatments is the ability of our basic scientists, translational researchers, and clinicians to meld ideas and share discoveries.
+Our interdisciplinary model is the future of biomedicine, and we are transforming the way that medical research is conducted.

 Laurie H. Glimcher, M.D.